karekoho/json/README.md

 A shared library called `libjson` will be created in `/usr/local/lib`

-Headers will be copied to `/usr/local/include/format`
+The development headers will be found in `/usr/local/include/format`

 Include
 ```c++